Skip to main content

 Why we love the King Charles III England Coast Path

 When completed, the King Charles III England Coast Path will be the world’s longest shore walk, encircling the entire English seaboard: a remarkable 2,795 miles (4,500km).
-From the southern tip of Cornwall to the uppermost reaches of Northumberland, it will link world-famous landmarks with little-known corners – a journey through unique cultures, geologies, history and more.
+From the southern tip of Cornwall to the uppermost reaches of Northumberland, it will link world-famous landmarks with little-known corners – a journey through unique cultures, experiences, geologies, history and more.

 England Coast Path